 The Magic Valley RTT began in 2009 and is now graduating two residents per year.
 The first year of training is completed in Boise with the core residency program.
 The second and third year residents complete their training in Magic Valley (about 120 miles east of Boise).
 All graduates are successfully board certified and our graduates practice in diverse settings, including rural and international settings.
 Medical students interested in the Magic Valley RTT program must submit an application through ERAS with details included in the Boise application.
 Applicants invited to interview for the Magic Valley RTT will also be interviewing in Boise at the core residency program.

-FMRI is honored to help lead the RTT Collaborative with Dr. Ted Epperly as President and Dr. David Schmitz as Associate Director for Research and Development.
+FMRI is honored to help lead the RTT Collaborative with Dr. Ted Epperly as President and Dr. David Schmitz as Program Director for Research and Development.
 The RTT Collaborative is starting with medical education programs, both allopathic and osteopathic and both UME and GME.
 The purpose of this organization is to sustain health professions education in rural places through mutual encouragement, peer learning, practice improvement, and the delivery of technical expertise in support of a quality rural workforce.
 The RTT Collaborative is a board directed cooperative.
 For more information click here.